rozek/node-red-authorization-examples/README.md

 Successful login, token validation and token refresh always add the related cookie to the `cookies` property of the `msg` object which, thus, automatically becomes part of the response to the incoming request.

+Any login or token validation failure automatically deletes the cookies, comparable to a logout.

 ## Header-based Authorization ##

 ![](header-auth.png)